 The only counter to this is through expanding our world again, through reconnecting with people, places, activities, and things that matter to us.
 Exploring and discovering, re-exploring and rediscovering.

 When we expand our worlds, and our minds, we gain new perspectives.
 When we change up our contexts and get out of our habitual spaces, behaviors, and thoughts, when we shake things up a bit and give our systems some new input, we can finally express a new output, one that isn’t quite so painful, one that is more meaningful, more connected.
 More us.

 So much of what I think is important now, in life, really, but I tend to reflect on it all through a lens of changing the experience of chronic pain, has to do with connection at some level.

-Connection to animals.
-From watching wild animals from afar, which I always find enchanting (from watching birds in the backyard to a herd of elk moving through Rocky Mountain National Park), to household pets, I have found animals to be incredibly therapeutic.
+From watching wild animals from afar (which I’ve always found enchanting, from watching birds in the backyard to a herd of elk moving through Rocky Mountain National Park) to household pets, I have found animals to be incredibly therapeutic.

-Connection to ourselves.
 We become so focused on pain, or who we were before pain, that we lose sight of ourselves.
-Through practicing meditation and mindful movement I was able to become aware of myself as a person again, a whole person, not a damaged or broken person.
+Through practicing meditation and mindful movement I was able to become aware of myself as a person again.
+A whole person, not a damaged or broken person.
 And I was able to become mindful of the present again, to live in the now without so much ruing of the past or worrying about the future.
 Being mindful and aware are my therapy.